 Locally, she has recorded studio and commercial work in Los Angeles, played for the Broadway tour of The Lion King and performed with contemporary pop artists The Eagles and Steven Tyler of Aerosmith, among others.

 Ms. Matayoshi also enjoys collaborating in chamber music, with notable performances including violinist Colin Jacobsen (The Knights of NYC), violinist David Kim (Concertmaster, Philadelphia Orchestra), Luigi Piovano (Principal Cello, Orchestra dell'Accademia Nazionale di Santa Cecilia) and flute soloist Peter Lukas-Graf.

-As an educator, Ms. Matayoshi has taught at the Estate Musicale Frentana festival in Lanciano, Italy, and given masterclasses and coaching through the San Diego Youth Symphony, in addition to keeping a private teaching studio.
-She is also the Founder and Artistic Director of Dually Noted, a music organization that artistically pairs music and food (see www.duallynoted.org for details).
+As an educator, Ms. Matayoshi currently serves as the viola coach at Mira Mesa and Mt.
+Carmel High Schools, in addition to keeping a private teaching studio.
+She has given masterclasses at the University of Illinois at Urbana-Champaign and San Diego State University, and coached the San Diego Youth Symphony.
+She is also the Founder and Director of Dually Noted, an organization that artistically pairs music and food.
+(See www.duallynoted.org for details.)

 A native of Chicago, Rebecca Matayoshi completed a Master of Music from the New England Conservatory under the tutelage of Marcus Thompson and Bachelor of Music studies with Masumi Rostad and Rudolf Haken at the University of Illinois at Urbana-Champaign as the Edward J. Krolick full-scholarship recipient.